msi1427/Activity-Recognition-using-Accelerometer-Data/README.md

 # Activity-Recognition-using-Accelerometer-Data
-This project is mostly our experimentation on Activity Recogtion Problem based of Accelerometer Data using different Supervised Learning Algorithms.
+This project is mostly our experimentation on Activity Recognition Problem based on Accelerometer Data using different Supervised Learning Algorithms.
 # Datasets
 The dataset was collected from the Second Nurse Care Activity Recognition Challenge “From lab to field” under the HASCA Workshop in Ubicomp 2020.
 The data was collected using accelerometer